Interactive Mass Customization

 But it can also do before purchase, as flexible personalization transfers the power to design, produce and decide the delivery of the final product or service to consumers.
 It is necessary to have a platform that allows it (such as certain online stores that give options to “build” an article based on the customer’s needs).

-3. Cosmetic Customisation
+3. Cosmetic Customization

 Suppose a company’s product manages to satisfy almost all of its consumers.
 In that case, the cosmetic customization strategy is what it needs since it only deals with modifying aspects of the shape or appearance.

 The process for this mass customization is much simpler because there is no need to make expensive element modifications.
 This is what airlines do.
 For example, they do not give each traveller who chooses a premium service a different plane.
-Still, they offer benefits that the company already identifies thanks to studying its customers’ behaviour.
-Preferential entry, an extra menu during the flight, the option of seeing a different movie than your rowmate, and greater baggage check-in capacity do not imply building a new aircraft from scratch.
+Still, they offer benefits that the company already identifies thanks to studying its customers’ behavior.
+Preferential entry, an extra menu during the flight, the option of seeing a different movie than your row mate, and greater baggage check-in capacity do not imply building a new aircraft from scratch.
 Still, it does translate into substantial differences for passengers.

-4. Transparent Customisation
+4. Transparent Customization

 This strategy is one of the most complete, but it also has a higher level of complexity.
 The exciting thing about transparent personalization is that customers don’t notice it right away.
 The company doesn’t ask people to indicate their preferences but instead adapts to their decisions every time they interact.

 This Harvard Business Review article mentions an example of this strategy: Ritz-Carlton hotels do not ask their guests to answer surveys but rather record the services.
-They contracted for each interactive mass customisation stay, from the selection of pillows to the number of pads.
+They contracted for each interactive mass customization stay, from the selection of pillows to the number of pads.
 Of towels they needed.
 Thus, the next time they stay at another of the hotels, they will be served with those preferences beforehand.

-Examples of Companies using Interactive Mass Customisation
+Examples of Companies using Interactive Mass Customization

 The Strategy of interactive mass Customization